ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Minor design enhancements to dark mode, ADDITIONAL_INFO and JSON-Table-Widget.
 * (sbormann) Added more options to configure cols of JSON-Table-Widget.
 * (sbormann) Redesigned CONTROL_MODE of Thermostats to be a fieldset instead of a dropdown.
+* (sbormann) Overwrite step for HomematicIP-Temperature sensors with wrong min and max values.
+* (sbormann) Added option to send state-values when clicking on play, pause and stop to media.
+* (sbormann) Updated dependencies.

 ### 1.9.6 (2021-08-21)
 * (sbormann) Removed some unnecessary horizontal lines in dialog.